breadli428/eth-computational-models-of-motion/README.md

 Okay, if your projectile simulation works properly, change the simulation rate and notice how the trajectory of the rigidbody changes.
 What do you notice and why it happens? **Leave your answer in a single sentence below.
 A correct answer will be counted as 10%.**

+> As the simulation rate is increased, the position trajectory (green dots) moves closer to the analytic trajectory (red dots).
+This is because we are using explicit Euler method to perform numerical integration in the **discretized** system dynamics, where the growth of simulation rate (or the decrease of time step) will result in more precised approximation to the continuous setting.

 ### Ex.2 Springs (baseline - 20%)

 Okay, now let's add some external force sources: we will create springs in the simulation scenes.